jrdpteam/ivoryclient/README.md

 #   !
 THIS IS NOT A SECURE COMMUNICATOR, IT DOES NOT HAVE BUILT-IN ENCRYPTION.
 USE WITH CAREFULNESS !

-#   !
-If you intend to use Tor, the recommended buffer size is a minimum of 5 MB !

 by JRDP Team 2024